Ocean-Social-Media-App/UserMicroService/README.md

 ## Project Parameters
-Users Can:
+### Users Can:

-    Register
+* Register
-        Email with a welcome email.
+    * Receive welcome email
-    Login/Logout.
+* Login/Logout.
-    Reset their password.
+* Reset their password.
-        Email new password if they forgot password.
+    * Receive email with new password
-    Modify their information.
+* Modify their profile information
-    Upload a profile picture (using AWS: S3).
+* Upload a profile picture (using AWS: S3)
-    Search other people.
+* Search for other ppeople
-    Create a post.
+* Create a post
-        Image(s) can be added to these posts (using AWS: S3).
+    * Image(s) can be added to these posts (using AWS: S3)
+* Comment on posts
+    * Reply to comments
-    View his own profile.
+* View their own profile (including posts)
-        Including posts.
-    View others’ profile.
+* View others’ profile (including their posts)
-        Including posts.
-    See their feed.
+* See their main feed
-        Posts of everyone should show here.
+    * Posts by people the user follows appear here
-        Pagination should be implemented (only fetching 20 posts at a time).
+    * Pagination should be implemented (only fetching 20 posts at a time).
-    Like someone’s post.
+* Like/unlike someone’s post.
-        Old school Facebook, only one type of like.
+* Bookmark favorite posts
+* Follow other people's accounts
+* Receive notifications when they are followed by another user (using RabbitMQ)

 ## Roles:
 Fill In Member Roles